|Coordinates:||25.2994 N 91.5808 E|

 Although up to recent times the nearby Cherrapunji plateau was considered to be the wettest place of the world with the highest rainfall.
-Mawsynram though gets more rain and thus far holds the semi-official world record of the highest medium annual rainfall in the world - 11,872 mm.
+Mawsynram though gets more rain and thus far holds the semi-official world record of the highest average annual rainfall in the world - 11,872 mm.

 It is modelled that Lloro in Colombia gets more (13,000 mm) but this has not been proven scientifically.